benjamin-maynard/ios-usage-prometheus-exporter/README.md

 | API_KEY               | A secure API Key that will be validated against the `apiKey` header in requests. **This should be created as a K8s secret.**  | None      | true      |
 | PROMETHEUS_PORT       | The port to use for the webserver that exposes the `/metrics` Prometheus endpoint.                                            | 9090      | false     |
 | WEBSERVER_PORT        | The port to use for the webserver that exposes the ios-usage-prometheus-exporter REST API                                     | 80        | false     |

+A docker-compose.yml file is contained in this repository for testing on your local machine.